-Take an Unlimited Number of Osher Courses
+Take an Unlimited Number Courses at the Osher Campus

 Courses form the core of our program.
 Our 50+ course offerings per term, in areas such as the arts, mathematics and finance, film, history, current events, government, language and literature, and science and technology, are presented in a friendly, relaxed atmosphere where there are no tests or other “measurement” criteria.
 We encourage interaction and discussion in every class.

 Full-Term and Half-Term Courses